Grashopr-888/Taylor-Swift-Multimodal-Beat-Poetry-Generator/README.md

 # Overview
 This program is a Taylor Swift lyric-based poem generator that combines data files from multiple sources, processes them, and then uses a Markov Chain to generate a poem.
-The program utilizes various libraries including NumPy, pandas, and NLTK to handle data manipulation, text processing, and natural language processing.
+The program utilizes various libraries including pandas, and NLTK to handle data manipulation, text processing, and natural language processing.

 # System Requirements